Last Updated May 25, 2019

 3. Controller Responsibility

 Within the scope of the Terms and in its use of the services, Controller shall be solely responsible for complying with the statutory requirements relating to data protection and privacy, in particular regarding the disclosure and transfer of Personal Data to the Processor and the Processing of Personal Data.
 For the avoidance of doubt, Controller’s instructions for the Processing of Personal Data shall comply with the Data Protection Law.
-This DPA is Customer’s complete and final instruction to Leafwire Digital Ltd. in relation to Personal Data and that additional instructions outside the scope of DPA would require prior written Terms between the parties.
+This DPA is Customer’s complete and final instruction to Leafwire Digital LLC in relation to Personal Data and that additional instructions outside the scope of DPA would require prior written Terms between the parties.
 Instructions shall initially be specified in the Terms and may, from time to time thereafter, be amended, amplified or replaced by Controller in separate written instructions (as individual instructions).

 Controller shall inform Processor without undue delay and comprehensively about any errors or irregularities related to statutory provisions on the Processing of Personal Data.